-Increased availability and improved condition of riparian forests and other habitat corridors ~ This program will permanently protect approximately 355 acres of strategic northern forest region habitats and approximately 1 mile of undeveloped shoreline.
+Increased availability and improved condition of riparian forests and other habitat corridors \sim This program will permanently protect approximately 660 acres of strategic northern forest region habitats and approximately 2 miles of undeveloped shoreline.
 Measure: Acres and feet of shoreline protected.